Meyer Intelligence Request briefing

 Decide better.

-Select the team and the outside activity.
-Each intersection shows the trigger, watch requirement, evidence view, briefing output, and decision it supports.
+Choose the business team and the type of market activity.
+Each intersection translates a trigger into evidence under watch, analyst read, briefing output, and the decision it supports.

 Competitor movement